That-Dev-Girl-Archives/thatdevgirl.com/_posts/2018-10-16-a-very-informal-look-at-gutenberg-accessibility.md

 * Fundamental flaws in the editor's UI design.
 * A lack of governance around enforcing [WordPress accessible coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/accessibility-coding-standards/).

 There are calls from the community to perform an [accessibility audit on the Gutenberg editor](https://github.com/WordPress/gutenberg/issues/10318).
-However, regardless of whether the audit will happen or not, it seems that [accessibility concerns will not delay the release of 5.0](https://github.com/WordPress/gutenberg/issues/10318#issuecomment-429106511).
+However, regardless of whether the audit will happen or not, it seems that [accessibility concerns will not delay the release of 5.0](https://github.com/WordPress/gutenberg/issues/10318#issuecomment-429106511). ([I mean, really.
+Really?](https://twitter.com/bamadesigner/status/1050496609639952384))

 ## Curiosity is getting the better of me